 Notes on the Geography of Botswana: Gaborone: Photo 21

 The city planners anticipated a small town, dominated by officials.
 Starting at a point adjoining the railroad track, they laid out a semicircular government enclave, Farther from the center, two concentric semi-circles on the same center were laid out to embrace residential areas.
 The first was Independence Avenue and the second, Ring Road.
 Maybe the name Ring Road was a placeholder waiting for a national hero, but it stuck.
-An third and outer ring road couldn't make up its mind: different sections are named Nyerere, Mobuto, and Machel Drive.
+A third and outer ring road couldn't make up its mind: different sections are named for Nyerere, Mobuto, and Machel.
 A commercial mall extended like a radius east from the government enclave through the residential areas.
-Later superblocks would be added, basically residential islands boxed in by four- or six-lane highways.
+Later, superblocks would be added, basically residential islands boxed in by four- or six-lane highways.
 At the center of the pattern was this, the National Assembly building, about as typical of the 1960s as a building could be.

 Back to Botswana: Gaborone chapter

 Short link for this page: http://www.greatmirror.com?justpic=38761